Kiarara/Comp3111F23G49/README.md

 * run the jar file named "COMP3111F23G49.jar" located in the ~/COMP3111F23G49/out/artifacts/COMP3111F23G49_jar
 * run the main function of the class "GameControlFrame" in the package named "Shared"

-To test each function separately, you can build and run the following functions:
+To try each function separately, you can build and run the following functions:
 * Function A: main function of the class "Main_A" in the package named "Function_A"
 * Function B: main function of the class "Main_B" in the package named "Function_B"
 * Function C: main function of the class "Main_C" in the package named "Function_C"

+**How to test the project:**
+Simply run the unit tseting files in the folder named "test" Note that:
+* There could be windows popping out during testing.
+In those situations, you could just ignore and wait for the test cases to finish, after which those windows will be closes
+* There could be some warnings caused by Java/library version, which should not affect the results of the testing